michaelpginn/active-learning-for-morphology/README.md

-## 1. Generate data for language model
+## 1. Generate language model data

 This script will generate data for the `lm.py` script.
 You can generate data from lemmas or word forms (using the option `--lemma` or `--wordform`) and include the MSD or omit it (using the option `--msd` or `--no-msd`).